Worldwide caution from the U.S. State Department

 - Policy Concerning Global Study, Travel, and Research

-- Authorization for Travel by Senior University Administrators
+- Procedure for Authorization for Travel by Senior University Administrators

 - Policy on Export Controls

-- Faculty, staff and students who experience an emergency while traveling abroad on University business should contact the UNC Department of Public Safety (DPS) at +1.919.962.8100.
+- Faculty, staff and students who experience an emergency while traveling abroad on University business should contact the UNC Department of Public Safety (UNC Police) at +1.919.962.8100.

-- Public Safety is first in the chain of response.
-Students should ask DPS to contact the Dean of Students on call to find the appropriate resources for assistance.
-DPS will assist faculty and staff with identifying a human resources administrator or Employee Assistance Program officer who can provide support.
+- UNC Police is first in the chain of response.
+Students should ask to be connected with the Dean of Students on call to find the appropriate resources for assistance.
+UNC Police will assist faculty and staff with identifying a human resources administrator or Employee Assistance Program officer who can provide support.

 - A downloadable and printable Emergency Information Card is available.

-- In an emergency, seek appropriate medical care immediately, and then call HTH Worldwide.
+- In an emergency, seek appropriate medical care immediately, and then call GeoBlue.
 Insurance coverage must be bought in advance of travel.

 Global Risk Response Team